 How to Use a Pressure Washer

-Operate the unit in a wide-open space, not indoors.
+First, remember to operate the unit in a wide-open space, not indoors.
 Make sure that there are no people or animals nearby as they can be harmed by this device!
 Get familiar with how to operate it and what all of the parts do.
-Read through instructions before you turn it on.
+Read through the instructions before you turn it on.

-Step 2 – Attach a hose to the pressure washer, then attach the other end of that hose to your water source (a garden hose connection, faucet, etc).
+- Attach a hose to the pressure washer, then attach the other end of that hose to your water source (a garden hose connection, faucet, etc.).

-Step 3 – Determine what type of nozzle you want to use.
-The options are generally determined by how dirty the surface is that you’re cleaning (i.e., light-duty vs heavy duty).
-You’ll need to decide if you want an adjustable pattern sprayer, rotary powerhead, or in some cases hydro force units could be necessary too!
+- Determine what type of nozzle you want to use.
+The options are generally determined by how dirty the surface is that you’re cleaning (i.e., light-duty vs heavy-duty).
+You’ll need to decide if you want an adjustable pattern sprayer, rotary powerhead, or in some cases, hydro force units could be necessary too!

-Step 5 – The types of motions you should do with the movement of the pressure washer depends on what type of nozzle you’re using.
-For rotary powerheads, you’ll want to use the left and right motions while for an adjustable pattern sprayer, it’s best to go back and forth or up and down depending on what pressure is needed.
+- The types of motions you should do with the pressure washer depend on what type of nozzle you’re using.
+For rotary powerheads, you’ll want to use the left and right motions, while for an adjustable pattern sprayer, it’s best to go back and forth or up and down (depending on what pressure is needed).

-Step 6 – The distance away from the object you are spraying is also something to consider.
-For example, if you’re using a pressure washer to clean your car, it’s best to be close and do more back-and-forth-type motions.
-On other things you’re spraying with your pressure washer, you’ll want to be farther away from the object, such as a house or fence, and use less pressure.
+- The distance from the object you are spraying is also something to consider.
+For example, if you’re using a pressure washer to clean your car, it’s best to be close and do back-and-forth-type motions.
+On other things you’re spraying with your pressure washers, such as a house or fence, you’ll want to be farther away from the object and use less pressure.